shyhn/Fifa-advance-recruitment/README.md

 How to recruit the best player based on Statistics

-Original Dataset : Everything has been scrapped from www.sofifa.com (Around 150 hours)
+Original Dataset : Everything has been scrapped from www.sofifa.com (Around 150 hours) using Scrappy.

 The main goal was to improve the recruitment of a player based on statistics, its capacity to fit in a team and visualisations.